BrownCSCI1230/lab02_pencils/README.md

 ### 1.2.
 Application Windows

-Run the project by hitting the big "play" button, and you should see an application window (with nothing in it) appear.
+Run the project by hitting the big "play" button.
+A blank application window will pop up.
 This will come in handy later!

 [ Image of application window ]